isabella232/formatrix/2021/using-python/readme.txt

 Trying to make python checker and printer fail, code very muddy, and just trunscoded from javascript html generator to be similar/comparable with wxmaxima stuff.

 2x2 completed

+3x3 completed

+now added 60 sec limit per matrix, because at last of 4x4, very long calc, more than 10 hours not enough, for some matrices